ForteScarlet/kotlin-suspend-transform-compiler-plugin/docs/docs/installation.md

 ### IDE support in current development projects

-The IDE does not support highlighting for projects that currently use compiler plugins.
+The IDE does **NOT** support highlighting for projects that currently use compiler plugins.
 If you want to verify that the compiler plugin is working, you can:

 - JVM platform:
-  - Check the compiled class file or its decompiled result.
+  - Check the compiled `.class` file or its decompiled result.
   - Use reflection to access the expected function in unit testing.
 - JS platform:
   - Check whether the function is generated correctly by generating a `.d.ts` file.